robotology/robotology-superbuild/doc/use-on-icub-head.md

 the robotology-superbuild, you need to remove the existing `.bashrc_iCub` file, and substitute it with the one provided in https://git.robotology.eu/MBrunettini/icub-environment/raw/master/home/bashrc_iCub_superbuild .
 After you modified the `.bashrc_iCub` script, reboot the computer and  in a new shell check che values of the `ROBOTOLOGY_SUPERBUILD_SOURCE_DIR` and `YARP_ROBOT_NAME` env variables.
-If `ROBOTOLOGY_SUPERBUILD_SOURCE_DIR` contains `/usr/local/src/robot/robotology-superbuild`, and `YARP_ROBOT_NAME` contains the string specific to your robot, then the modification of the `.bashrc_iCub` was succesful.
+If `ROBOTOLOGY_SUPERBUILD_SOURCE_DIR` contains `/usr/local/src/robot/robotology-superbuild`, and `YARP_ROBOT_NAME` contains the string specific to your robot, then the modification of the `.bashrc_iCub` was successful.

 ## Get software source code, compile and install
 On the `icub-head`/`pc104`, the software repository necessary to run the iCub robot are contained in the `/usr/local/src/robot` directory.